Cannabis Oil (CBD)

 What is the difference between THC and CBD?

 Cannabinoids work by mimicking the endocannabinoids that are naturally produced by the body.
 Endocannabinoids are compounds that regulate vital functions such as internal stability, homeostasis, pain regulation, and immune system functioning.
-Cannabinoids, be it produced by the body or those derived from cannabis, facilitate the communication between cells to trigger various bodily processes.
 A deficiency of cannabinoid can result in unwanted symptoms and complications too.

 Cannabinoids typically bind to receptor sites located in the brain called CB-1 and various parts of the human body called CB-2.
 Different cannabinoids produce different effects depending on which type of receptor they bind to.
 THC mostly binds to receptors in the brain whilst CBD unlocks the receptors scattered throughout the body.